MurtazaNaqvi/murtazanaqvi.github.io/_posts/2021-07-04-murtaza-naqvi-site-launched.md

 ---
 layout: post
-title: "Muhammad Irtaza, Game Developer, Launches Site"
+title: "Murtaza Naqvi, Marketing Expert, Launches Site"
-date: 2021-07-03
+date: 2021-07-04
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.